Batumi Boom Town

 1. CCTV

 Firstly, the whole city is full of closed-circuit television (CCTV) cameras, both in public on every street corner and in private areas.
-And, before you ask, yes, the cameras are working and they are monitored.
-(We made some tests.)
+And, before you ask, yes, the cameras are working and yes, they are also being monitored.
+(We conducted some tests!)

 2. The city has its own Central Park

-and it is called Parki 6 Maisi, which contains some trees, neatly trimmed gras areas and a 5.5 ha-large lake, the Nurigeli lake, which once was of natural origin.
+It is called Parki 6 Maisi and beside some trees and a neatly trimmed gras areas it contains a 5.5 ha-large lake, the Nurigeli lake, which supposedly is of natural origin.

 3. Neon City

-Thirdly, high-rise buildings and neon signs appear to have a longstanding tradition in Batumi, one that predates its recent redevelopment.
+Thirdly, high-rise buildings and neon signs have a longstanding tradition in Batumi - one that predates its recent redevelopment.

 4. Digital Government